SOHAM-THUMMAR/Brain-Tumor-Detection-Model-using-Keras/README.md

-# 🧠 Brain Tumor Detection Model using Keras
+# 🧠 Brain Tumor Detection using CNN (TensorFlow / Keras)

-A deep learning project that detects the presence of a brain tumor from MRI images using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
+A deep learning project for detecting the presence of brain tumors from MRI images using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.

-This project demonstrates end-to-end image classification — from dataset preparation and preprocessing to training, evaluation, and model saving.
+This project implements a complete deep learning pipeline including data preparation, model training, evaluation, and performance visualization.

 ---